ErrayDineri/DineriServer/README.md

 - Mobile-friendly responsive interface that works on all devices
 - Modern UI components with hover effects and interactive elements
 - Consistent design language across all application modules
+- Enhanced form styling with modern input groups and validation
+- Intuitive navigation with contextual actions and clear visual hierarchy

 ## 🛠️ Technical Details